COMBINE-lab/simpleaf/docs/source/set-paths.rst

-    -s, --salmon <SALMON>          path to salmon to use -p, --piscem <PISCEM>          path to piscem to use -a, --alevin-fry <ALEVIN_FRY>  path to alein-fry to use -r, --pyroe <PYROE>            path to pyroe to use -h, --help                     Print help information
+    -s, --salmon <SALMON>          path to salmon to use -p, --piscem <PISCEM>          path to piscem to use -a, --alevin-fry <ALEVIN_FRY>  path to alein-fry to use -h, --help                     Print help information
     -V, --version                  Print version information